mr-ravin/Smart-Hadoop-Cluster-SMHACL/README.md

 #### NOTE:  the computer on which this software will be run, will became Client.

--hadoop1 contains the .rpm file of hadoop1.
+- hadoop1 contains the .rpm file of hadoop1.

--hadoop2 contains the .tar.gz file of hadoop2.
+- hadoop2 contains the .tar.gz file of hadoop2.

--java contains the jdk.
+- java contains the jdk.

--packages contains- hive(tar.gz), dockers(.rpm), pig(tar.gz) and splunk (.rpm)
+- packages contains- hive(tar.gz), dockers(.rpm), pig(tar.gz) and splunk (.rpm)

+#### Running the Software:-

-SMHACL.py is the starting program, which starts:-
+- SMHACL.py is the starting program, which starts :
 - info.py, for  getting informations of other connected system, like- free memory.
 - network_operation.py which provides ip list of all the remaining computers. except the one on which the script is running.
 - servr.py, it is responsible for creation of client. and sending information to client.py, which creates respective systems on other computer.